 You need help running a professional live stream production?
-Our GoLive! services team will produce your live stream, including commercial inserts, lower thirds, video clips and more!
+Our GoLive!
+Production Services Team will produce your live stream, including commercial inserts, lower thirds, video clips and more!

 The live podcast recording with actor Senay Gueler, which was originally intended for listening purposes, thus became an interview in a lounge atmosphere, with remote attendees being given the chance to attend as exclusive guests.

-Despite the lively discussions on site and online, all event planners attending MEET THE CHANGE agreed on one thing: Hybrid events open up new possibilities and are here to stay.
-In order to successfully involve online viewers and avoid boredom in front of the screens, it is important to think about the attendee experience of this group and to give impulses through lots of interaction and mixed formats.
-A live chat during the stream is essential – because people not only love to laugh, chat and discuss on site, but also online.
-The biggest challenge, however, is understanding hybrid events as a completely new format that requires much more planning, technical know-how and different forms of engagement than traditional on-site events.
-But one thing MEET THE CHANGE made clear: With good teamwork and a lot of courage, anything is possible!
+Despite the lively discussions in-person and online, all event planners attending MEET THE CHANGE agreed on one thing: Hybrid events open up new possibilities and are here to stay.
+In order to successfully involve virtual attendees and avoid boredom in front of the screens, it is important to think about the attendee experience of this group and to give impulses through lots of interaction and mixed formats.
+Leveraging live session chat during the stream is essential – because attendees love to laugh, chat and network on-site and online.
+While hybrid events require different engagement strategies and technical know-how than traditional in-person events, one thing MEET THE CHANGE made clear: With good teamwork and a lot of courage, anything is possible!